kuroonai/SimMovieMaker/README.md

 - **Video creation fails**: Check that all images have the same dimensions
 - **Images don't appear in the preview**: Verify that the file format is supported
 - **Poor video quality**: Try adjusting the codec or quality settings
-- **Performance issues**: For very large sets of images, consider using the command-line interface

-## Key Differences from Tkinter Version

-- **Simplified icon handling**: No special code needed for dialog icons
-- **More responsive UI**: Better handling of long operations with progress bars
-- **Modern appearance**: Theme support and better-looking controls
-- **Simplified codebase**: More intuitive, readable code structure

 ## Need Help?